 Developed initially by the Democracy Collaborative in the United States, and championed in the UK by the progressive economics think tank Centre for Local Economic Strategies (CLES), CWB aims to ensure the economic system builds wealth and prosperity for everyone.

-There are five core principles to Community Wealth Building:
+There are five core principles to CWB:

 CWB in Scotland

 The Scottish Government is committed to exploring the potential for CWB as an approach to delivering inclusive growth across Scotland, with six key projects in development across a range of contexts in Scotland starting with Ayrshire.
-Neil McInroy, Chief Executive of CLES has been seconded into the Scottish Government to help embed this way of working in our economic development, and support these six projects.
+Neil McInroy, former Chief Executive of CLES has been seconded into the Scottish Government to help embed this way of working in our economic development, and support these six projects.

-There are already some great examples of CWB across Scotland.
 To showcase some of this fantastic work, and to help people understand what CWB can look like in practice, we are building a library of case studies.